Reading-eScience-Centre/ncwms/docs/06-development.md

 ## Defining new style templates {#styles}

 To create a new style for plotting, you will need to create an SLD template.
-The specification for EDAL-specific SLD documents can be found in [the appendix](../appendices/sld_spec/introduction.md).
+The specification for EDAL-specific SLD documents can be found in [the appendix of the EDAL User Guide](https://reading-escience-centre.gitbooks.io/edal-user-guide/content/appendices/sld_spec/introduction.html).
 Within this template, you may use the following placeholders:

 * $layerName
 * $paletteName